au-ts/libmicrokitco/README.md

 ```

 Finally, for any of your object files that uses this library, link it against `$(BUILD_DIR)/libmicrokitco/libmicrokitco.o`.

+## Foot guns
+- If you perform a protected procedure call (PPC), all threads in your PD will be blocked even if they are ready until the PPC returns.

 ## API
 ### `const char *microkit_cothread_pretty_error(co_err_t err_num)`